-SSIA UPDATES 🚱 Comprehensively understand the evolving role of leadership in the context of the g workforce landscape and the semiconductor industry.
-Gain insight into business model innovation and the alignment with business strategie Acquire an in-depth understanding of how aligning susta with business outcomes can be a competitive advantage Create strategies to help organisations identify, recruit, develop and train top talen Develop networking strategies with leaders from the business, government, and
+SSIA UPDATES 🚱 Comprehensively understand the evolving role of leadership in the context of the workforce landscape and the semiconductor industry.
+Gain insight into business model innovation and the alignment with business strategi Learn about best practices in people management, team building, and organisation Acquire an in-depth understanding of how aligning sustai with business outcomes can be a competitive advantage Create strategies to help organisations identify, recruit, develop and train top talen 6 Develop networking strategies with leaders from the business, government, and

-# ARE YOU READY FOR THE NEXT DISRUPTION?
+ARE YOU READY FOR THE NEXT DISRUPTION?